Community Arts: Visual Arts at the West Side Y

 Stained Glass

 Learn to create beautiful glass objects using this ancient craft.
 Students learn to create patterns, cut, foil and solder stained glass into a variety of useful and sculptural forms that include sun catchers, night lights, candle holders, jewelry boxes and lamp shades.
 Ample individual assistance enables each person to pursue their individual projects.
 Essential tools and equipment provided.
 Supplies such as glass, foil and solder are students responsibility after first project. (we will provide recommendations on locations to purchase).
+The Class will be closed from April 2 - April 10 (Spring Break)

 Instructor: Virginia Chakejian